 Doxa Team

 Sharon was introduced to Doxa as a sophomore in high school in 1994 as part of The Edge, the youth ministry at University Presbyterian Church.
-Attending the house building trip through high school, she found it had a profound impact on how she lived her life at home.
 From being empowered by the sheer fact she contributed to building an actual house, to the life long relationship she made with her peers, to being exposed to a culture and people who changed the scope of her world.
-After graduating with a degree in Journalism from Western Washington University, her path took her into youth ministry and eventually back to University Presbyterian Church, where she helped provide opportunities to push high school students outside their comfort zone through missions.
-Leading trips with the youth of UPC, her view of Doxa expanded beyond house building to a desire to invest somehow in the community of Tijuana that had helped shape her.
 As a board member she brings a passion for the mission and organizational skills to Doxa.
 Her career took her into healthcare information technology at Seattle Children’s Hospital, and in her free time she tap dances and places basketball (but not at the same time).
 Her favorite memory in Tijuana when she led the first ever, all women’s house building trip.
 A bunch of ladies rocking it with hammers and shared an incredible time together while serving each other and the community of Tijuana.

 Cesar Camacho (Education Tutor & House Construction)